If your local customers tried to find you and/or your products online, would your business and/or your products show up?

 Founder at HiredMarketing.com

 We would LOVE the opportunity to help you advertise your business and your products locally!
-This is one of the many reasons why we created HiredMarketing.com because we want to be your hired hand when you need us.
-We can do as little or as much as you need us to.
-You can hire us part-time, full-time, or on an as needed basis.
-We work on a monthly retainer model where you get to determine how many hours we work on your product marketing projects each month.
-That way, you never have to worry about going over your marketing budget.
+This is one of the many reasons why we created HiredMarketing.com because we want to be your product marketing hired hand when you need help.
+We work on demand, so we can do as little or as much as you need us to.
+We work on a monthly retainer model so you get to determine how many hours we work on your product marketing projects each month, so you never have to worry about going over your marketing budget.
 The days of having to hire and train in-house employees for individual marketing tasks are gone.
 You hire us and we will use our own proven product marketing specialists to carry out your product marketing tasks efficiently, effectively, and within budget.

 If you have questions or if you’re interested in learning more, let’s talk.